You already know this, but you’re in a very competitive business. So, you may want to give these loan officer sales tips a try.

 You have to understand exactly who your market is to close more loans, which means you also have to get into the customer’s mindset.

 Before you offer a solution, pay attention to specific details: their behaviors, needs, timelines, concerns, dealbreakers, past experiences with mortgage loans, and more.

 Customers want to be able to see themselves using your products, right?
 The better you understand your market segmentation, the more you can tailor your sales activities to each customer’s needs and expectations.

 Once buyers lay eyes on their dream, the only thing that keeps them from moving in right this instant is a mortgage loan.
 Ahem, fine, it’s more than that; just go with it.

-Every minute counts, so remember: Being a successful mortgage loan officer requires speed: Quick responses and short approval time will win over your customers every single time.
+Every minute counts, so remember: Being a successful mortgage loan officer requires speed.
+Quick responses and short approval time will win over your customers every single time.

 And since we’re in the 21st century, there’s an even easier way to reach your customers at lightning speed.

 As overwhelming as it can be, social media is a super-effective way to gain new customers + stand out as a loan officer.

 Here are four social media tips for loan officers to build trust, acquire more leads, and drive more engagement.

 After all, who wants to enter a major and stressful commitment with someone who doesn’t know what they’re talking about?

-- Create a paid social strategy: While organic growth is necessary and helps you understand your customer base, paid social gives you more insights on their needs and interests, plus you’ll gain more quality leads.
+Organic growth is necessary and helps you understand your customer base, paid social gives you more insights into their needs and interests, plus you’ll gain more quality leads.

 As you connect with more customers and grow your audience, collaborate with the marketing team to create sales-based content that’s tailored for your following – and because they’re experts, they’ll know just how to fill up that pipeline.

 Whenever someone comments on or shares your posts, follow up and slide in their DMs.
-Little touch points add up; before you know it, you’ve got a new customer.
+Little touchpoints add up; before you know it, you’ve got a new customer.

 5. Quitters don’t close